SanjeetJagdale/Portfolio/README.md

 ## PROJECTS ##
 ----------------------------------------
-### DATA ANALYST JOB MARKET EDA – Personal Project – Excel and PowerBI ###
-I did web scraping to collect a data, I analyzed industry trends and employment data to uncover insights into the demand for skills and qualifications in the field.

-**---------------**
 ### MUSIC STORE DATA ANAYSIS – Personal Project – SQL ###
 As a budding data enthusiast, my "Music Store Data Analysis" project exemplifies my passion for uncovering insights through data-driven exploration.
 This project is where I delved into the world of music retail by leveraging **SQL** and a dataset from Kaggle.
 Through data analysis, I unearthed patterns and trends that shed light on customer behavior and product popularity, demonstrating my analytical capabilities in the field.